Matching / Study Choice Check (new students)

 The mandatory matching process consists of several steps:

-1. After you sign up for the Mechanical Engineering programme, you will receive a questionnaire about your expectancies, skills and interest.
+1. After you sign up for the Mechanical Engineering programme, you will receive a questionnaire about your expectancies, skills and interests.

-4. Depending on the outcomes of the questionnaire and the results of the matching day, you might be approached for a meeting with a staff member or senior student.
+4. Depending on the outcomes of the questionnaire, you might be approached for a meeting with a staff member or senior student.
+When invited, this meeting is obligatory.
 You may also request an additional meeting yourself.

 5. When you have finished the entire matching procedure, we will send you a recommendation.
 This recommendation will indicate whether we think you are a match with our programme.
-The advice that you are given as a result of the matching procedure is not binding - you can choose to follow up your admission or not.
-Students who do not finish the matching procedure however, will not be admitted to the programme.
-The Admission Office will inform you whether or not you are admissible.
-Note that mandatory matching is also obligatory for students that have been enrolled in our bachelor programme before and re-enroll for the coming academic year.
+The advice that you are given as a result of the matching procedure is not binding - you can choose to follow up your enrolment or not.
+Students who do not fill in and submit the questionnaire however, will not be admitted to the programme.
+The Admission Office will inform you whether you are admissible or not.
+Note that mandatory matching is also obligatory for students that have been enrolled in our bachelor programme before and re-enroll for the coming academic year and also for students that transfer from an other UT programme to Mechanical Engineering.

 Note: if you do not register for Mechanical Engineering before 1 May and do not participate in the matching activity you will not be admitted to the programme.